moqaddas/java-HomeWorks/src/main/java/org/example/e6/Instructions.md

-# Exercise 6: Arithmetic Operations
+float# Exercise 6: Arithmetic Operations

 ## Objective
 Learn how to perform arithmetic operations in Java.